 Drawing on the insights and cultural theory of Max Weber, Saving the Protestant Ethic blends original archival research with interviews of movement leaders to examine the movement's origins, motivations, progress, and challenges.
 At the forefront of such efforts are new organizations, books, conferences, worship songs, seminary classes, vocational programming, and lay-led study groups seeking to instill an upgraded Protestant work ethic for modern work settings.
-These efforts all illuminate the evolving role that religion plays in pluralistic public settings shaped by the intersections of advanced capitalism and persisting interest in meaningful work and trancendent purposes.
+These efforts all illuminate the evolving role that religion plays in pluralistic public settings shaped by the intersections of advanced capitalism and persisting interest in meaningful work and transcendent purposes.

 Available on Oxford University Press or Amazon.